JSpeedie/ec-ftp/README.md

 the number of buffer bytes (i.e. if a file were 19 bytes, a 13 byte buffer would be used where each byte has value 13).
 If the file is already a multiple of the block size, it is buffered with 16 bytes regardless.
-This means the receiver can remove the buffere data simply by removing a number of characters equal to the value of the last byte of data.
+This means the receiver can remove the padded data simply by removing a number of characters equal to the value of the last byte of data.

 DISCLAIMER: Since this is a minimal implementation, it carries many security